In memory of Kaliah

 Cheri Rae recent media appearance

 Cheri recaps her family's experience with the whooping cough in her column in the Santa Barbara Daily Sound about immunization.
-She also talks about her experience through appearances on the Today Show and the Second Opinion TV show.
+She also talks about her experience on the Second Opinion TV show.

 Daniel's bout with pertussis